1. Home/

 • ✓Protection against LLM-specific attacks such as prompt injection, jailbreaking, and data exfiltration

-• ✓EU AI Act & DORA compliance considered from the outset
+• ✓EU AI Act & DORA compliance built in from the start

 • ✓Proprietary multi-agent platform with integrated security monitoring and governance